Home Loan Tax Benefit - How To Save Income Tax On Your Home Loan?

 Deduction for Interest Paid on Housing Loan u/s 24

-• Construction must be completed within five years from the end of the financial year in which the loan was taken.
+• The construction should be completed within 5* years from the end of the financial year in which loan was taken.

 Illustration